KingCounty-Science/bulk-temperature-upload/readme.txt

 a session column tracks individual files, and will be in order the files are uploaded in the foulder, not necessarly chronological

 # outputs a metadata foulder with graph and copy of the merged dataframe

+# updates existing 15 minute gDATA data.
+The update query is probably safer but a bit slower.